About the project

 Project team

-Led from QUT’s Digital Media Research Centre and Design Lab, the project draws together a multidisciplinary and international research team:
+Led from QUT’s Digital Media Research Centre and Design Lab, the project brought together a multidisciplinary and international research team:

 Chief Investigators: